raspberrypilearning/turtle-tracker/en/step_5.md

 --- /task ---

 --- task ---
 Select Turtle 3 and click on the Code tab.
-Open the `Variables` section and check the boxes next to the x coord and y coords lists.
+Open the `Variables`{:class="block3variables"} section and check the boxes next to the x coord and y coords lists.

 ![Screenshot of Turtle 3 lists checked](images/turtle-3-lists-checked.png)